-But here’s the really kooky thing.
-As much as the child parts of me want to run and hide, the adult parts want to stay and be with my son to give him what I needed way back then when I was mad about not having a cookie before dinner.
+As much as the inner child parts of me want to run and hide, the adult parts of me want to stay and be with my son to give him what I needed when I was a child and felt mad about not having a cookie before dinner.

 Soak in this next part:

-It’s not about teaching our children not to be mad, sad, or frustrated.
+Raising emotionally healthy kids is not about teaching our children not to be mad, sad, or frustrated.
 It’s about teaching them how to be mad, sad, and frustrated.
-Rather than teaching them to suppress or bottle their emotions, we can empower our children to move through them in healthy ways.

-This is a pretty tricky thing for those of us who were never taught safe emotional expression and regulation.
+This is what I am learning - and it can be a tricky thing for those of us who never felt safe sharing our feelings when we were growing up.
 When I first started, I felt like I was tiptoeing around landmines, scared that doing or saying the “wrong” thing would lead to an explosion … him, me, or both.

-I know what you’re thinking … Where is my list that teaches HOW to be mad?
+I know what you’re thinking … Where is that list for teaching kids HOW to be mad?

-5 Steps To Teaching A Child How To Be Mad
+5 Steps For Teaching A Child How To Be Mad

 1. Notice And Validate

-When my child’s feelings are turned up to 11, my first stop is validating his experience.
-This helps your child feel seen and heard, which can increase feelings of safety and connection and help them shift from reactivity to regulation.
+When my child’s feelings are turned up to an 11 out of 10, my first stop is validating his experience.
+This helps children feel seen and heard, which increases feelings of safety and connection and helps them move from the reactive parts of the brain into the areas responsible for emotional regulation.

-• It seems like something doesn’t feel good to you.
+- - It seems like this doesn’t feel good to you.

 2. Set Boundaries